linz/geostore/README.md

 ### Verify infrastructure settings

-This infrastructure by default includes some Toitū Te Whenua-/LINZ-specific parts, controlled by settings in cdk.json.
+This infrastructure by default includes some Toitū Te Whenua LINZ-specific parts, controlled by settings in cdk.json.
 To disable these, simply remove the context entries or set them to `false`.
 The settings are: